 What’s your most valuable piece?

-An original 1974 Mego Superman.
+An original early 1970s Mego Superman.
 My mother-in-law also gave me a signed Brandon Routh Superman pic with a certificate of authenticity for my birthday this year.
 It’s awesome to have friends and family who actually know what you like!

 What is your holy grail?